tj/palette/Readme.md

 $ npm install palette
 ```

+  *Note:* Palette's dependency, [node-canvas](https://github.com/Automattic/node-canvas), requires that Cairo be installed.
+Please see the [installation guide](https://github.com/Automattic/node-canvas#installation) for node-canvas for further details.

 ## API

  Palette's public API consists of a single function, the one returned by `require()`.
 This function accepts the `canvas` you wish to compute a color palette for, and an optional number of samples defaulting to `5`.